alaaalmalki2013-source/IraqiAccountingSystem/replit.md

 The system is built as a single-page application with a modern and professional UI/UX, supporting full RTL and responsive design.

 ### UI/UX Decisions
--   **Language Support:** Bilingual system supporting Arabic and English with infrastructure for easy switching.
-Language preference saved in `localStorage`.
+-   **Language Support:** Full bilingual system supporting Arabic and English with real-time language switching via `LanguageContext` and `useLanguage()` hook.
+Translation function `t(key)` is used throughout all components for seamless UI text translation.
+Comprehensive translation keys defined in `client/src/translations.ts`.
+Language preference saved in `localStorage` with proper RTL/LTR direction switching.
 -   **Dark/Light Mode:** Fully functional dark mode with comprehensive support across all components.
 Toggle switch saves user preference.
 -   **Color Scheme:** Utilizes a modern color palette with primary, secondary, and accent colors, along with functional colors for revenues, expenses, and warnings.
 All colors include dark mode variants.
 -   **Gradients:** Modern gradients are used for dashboard cards, sidebar, and active buttons.